Savanur: The Savanuru Boababs

 Dodda Hunise Mara, as it is known in the native language Kannada, is the proverbial baobab tree (Adansonia digitata).
 Savanuru might be the only place in the state of Karnataka or rather in whole India, which boasts of having three big Baobab trees on the outskirts of the town.
 This species of tree reaches heights of between 5–25 m (exceptionally 30 m) tall, and up to 7 m (exceptionally 11 m) in trunk diameter.
 The specimens at Savanuru are exceptional by all standards; the biggest one measures above 18 m at girth, the second one above 16 m and the third one above 14 m.
 These are planted in a triangular shape and stand together closely.
 The state government has put up a fence to protect the trees and a board briefly describing the history of the trees, which also gives the statistics about height and girth.

-Savanur Kalpavruksha Documentary

-Savanur Kalpavruksha is a documentary about the Majestic and Ancient Boabab trees of Savanur, Haveri, Karnataka. this is a full documentary directed by two students, Dastageer H.C and Fakkiresh Aniyavar.
-It is a 35 Minute long video documentary covering all aspects of the Boabab Trees of Savanur.